Post Pic

 This is one theory, and ties in with the Semantic web theory, where search engines evolve that little bit further and have a better understanding of related words to the searched for keyword.
 This is the thinking of the World Wide Web’s inventor Tim Berners-Lee.

 It is also an extension of what web 2.0 has brought us.
-We specify prefences ourselves on social networking sites such as facebook, we customize where possible on applications and tools such as Wordpress, and many applications make recommendations on either what other customers have bought, or our buying habits.
+We specify prefences ourselves on social networking sites such as facebook, we customize where possible on applications and tools such as WordPress, and many applications make recommendations on either what other customers have bought, or our buying habits.

 Other ideas from internet experts are: